shashankmehta/shashankmehta.github.com/setup/index.md

 ![Software](/images/posts/setup/2.png)

-**OS**: I'm dual booting ElemetaryOS Luna and Windows 8.
-Elementary is my primary OS.
-I had been jumping distros every few months but haven't done so since trying out Elementary.
+**OS**: OSX Yosemite

-**Development**: I use [Terminator](https://launchpad.net/terminator/) for command line fu.
+**Development**: I use iTerm2 for command line fu.
 I spend most of my time on either terminator or browser.
 Some of the terminal tools that I use daily:

 - Vim for all my coding
 - Git for version controlling.
 I put nearly everything in a git repo